dart-lang/leak_tracker/doc/TROUBLESHOOT.md

 root -> staticA -> B -> C -> disposedD
 ```

-In this example, `disposedD` should stop being reachable from root.
+In this example, `disposedD` should stop being reachable from the root.
-Thus you need to find the closest to the root object, that is not needed any more and release reference to it, making
+You need to find the closest to the root object, that is not needed any more and release
+reference to it, that will make
 the entire chain after available for garbage collection.

 There are ways to release the reference: